rtavenar/hdr/content/parts/01/temporal_kernel.md

 However, in our small data context, they proved useful for the task at hand.
 <!-- #endregion -->

-In order to evaluate the classifier presented above, we used the UCR Time Series Classification archive, which, at the time, was made of monodimensional data only.
+In order to evaluate the method presented above, we have used the UCR Time Series Classification archive, which, at the time, was made of monodimensional time series only.
 We decided not to work on raw data but rather extract local features to describe our time series.
 We chose to rely on temporal SIFT features, that we had introduced in